 "The first one came at 1.27am," he said.
-"It was a real jolt, but I'd felt earth tremors before, at Goulburn and Gunning, so I knew
+"It was a real jolt, but I'd felt earth tremors before, at Goulburn and Gunning, so I knew what it was.

-"Then at 2.33am, the whole place started shaking and everything was rattling, so I raced outside, and then
+"Then at 2.33am, the whole place started shaking and everything was rattling, so I raced outside, and then it subsided.